-My teaching philosophy is deeply rooted in a classic mantra: "Practice what you preach."
-Empowerment, individuality, community, and excellence are prominent pillars of how I teach and how I live my life.
+Empowerment, individuality, community, and excellence are prominent pillars of how I teach and live my life.
 These pillars create a foundation for inspired lifelong learning.
 To realize these ideals, my teaching emphasizes that singing is a balance of art and science.
 A singer’s understanding of the anatomy and physiology of their unique vocal mechanism provides a foundation for effective artistic expression.
 A solid vocal technique is to inspired performance as a rich vocabulary is to compelling poetry.

-At the core, my curriculum emphasizes the importance, relevance, and integration of knowledge as a blueprint for excellence.
+EXCELLENCE: At the core, my curriculum emphasizes the importance, relevance, and integration of knowledge combined with harmonic collaboration as a blueprint for excellence.
 In my approach, continual assessment is imperative to ensure that individualized strategies for growth are achieving results.
 I measure my own excellence by my ability to improve myself through staying current in the field, continuing to study and perform, reading professional journals and letters, constantly observing other teachers, and furthering my education.
 I strive to remain relevant and applicable in an ever-changing world while staying true to my core values.
-For example, I recently created a recital program that used social media to facilitate audience contribution and interaction inviting a personal and more accessible comprehension of the operatic material.
 I want my students to see that I “practice what I preach” as a technician, an artist, and a citizen.

-One of the most important concepts I hope to impart to students is that learning is a process that never ends.
+One of the most important concepts I hope to impart to students is that joy in learning is a process that never ends.
 I want to be that teacher who, even after decades in the classroom, still leaves each session asking how the next might be better.
+I want to move beyond fear into the unknown, exploring possibility, building energy, and living my love of the learning process.
 This pursuit of excellence, the determination to empower, and the recognition that unique individuals exist and thrive in community are foundational to who I am as a teacher.